praneethpj/jIndexCombo/README.md

 ----------------
 JavaSE  JcomboxBox setIndex id as any "String"

-While you are working with jCombobox , it is difficult to put indexId as String. for example id="pe001" while value="praneeth". this is cannot done with jComboBox.
+Since you are working with jCombobox , it is difficult to put indexId as String. for example id="pe001" while value="praneeth". this is cannot done with jComboBox.

 But in here jIndexCombo can avoid this problem.